Nugetzrul3/Sugarchain-Android-Miner/README.md

 - [x] Force app to have vertical orientation
 - [x] Fix scaling issues with other devices
 - [x] Suggestion: Adding a double back button
+- [ ] Fix Logo positioning on smaller and larger devices